tdwyer07/final_project_Tim_Dwyer/README.md

 ## Outline of Final Project

 ### Summary
-For my final project, I am telling a story on how areas with lower income have higher obesity rates and lower food environment indices.
-Food Environment Indices measures people's access to healthy foods through measuring low income and how close people are to a grocery store.
-My wife and I have made it a mission to start eating more balanced meals this summer.
-When our grocery store spending nearly doubled, we realized that eating healthy is very expensive.
-Therefore, I wanted to research if low income areas struggle more with obesity and finding healthy foods.
+For my final project, I am telling a story on how areas with lower income have higher food insecurity rates.
+I plan on starting with the full USA view and then drilling down to Pennsylvania since the target audience is residents in Pennsylvania.
+I hope talking about the areas near where people currently live helps make them connect to the story and the call to action.

 ### Outline of Major Elements

 User Story:
-As a reader, I want people living in the United States to understand the health challenges for low income areas so that I can work to improve their ability to make healthy choices through food.
+As a reader, I want people living in the United States, specifically Pennsylvania, to understand the health challenges for low income areas so that people can work to improve the situation for those people.

 Call to action:
 I can do this by donating to charities already working to help children in these areas, and challenging government representatives to start making changes.

+1. Start with some high level statistics on how many people/children are hungry in USA.
+This is a hook showing and should pull people in by the surprise at the significance of the numbers.
-0. I am considering starting the story with a chart showing how the United States is one of the most wealthy countries in the world.
+2. Show a visualization explaining how the United States is one of the most wealthy countries in the world.
 This would start my audience on a positive note before jumping into the more sad parts of the story.
-1. Start with maps of the USA for each data elements.
-This will help show the background and lay the foundation.
+3. Show a few maps of the USA .
+This will help show the background and lay the foundation and start to connect the idea of income and food insecurity.
 This section should pull the audience to a more negative place.
-    A.income map of the United States (Dark green as Highest to Light green as lower)
+    A.income map of the United States
-    B. Show an obesity map of the United States (Dark blue as lowest?? to light blue as highest?? - does this make sense to have dark be good for all of the maps?)
-    C. Show an environmental food index map of the United States (Dark orange as highest to light orange as lowest)
+    B. Show an environmental food index map of the United States
-2. Dig in further at a more detailed grain by looking at the top and bottom county's by income in 2015 and see if the other metrics align.
-See if the trends are improving or not inn 2016 and 2017.
-This will further pull the story to a more sad place as they see the connection and the need for change
-3. Do a similar analysis to number 2 for PA since it is where CMU is.
-This is probably optional, but would connect more to the class as an audience.
+4. Drill down to show maps of Pennsylvania to connect more personally with my audience.
+This should keep the audience in a negative place.
+    A. income map of Pennsylvania
+    B. Overall food insecurity map of Pennsylvania
+    C. Childhood food insecurity map of Pennsylvania
+5. Top 10 and Bottom 10 Pennsylvania county by Income against Child Food Insecurity Rate Create a chart showing the top income counties and bottom income counties in Pennsylvania compared to childhood food insecurity rates to see if there is a distinct difference in the groups.
+This should show the bottom line that low income areas clearly have higher childhood insecurity rates.
+This should be very negative for the audience and the low point of the presentation pushing them to want to donate to support the areas through the charities in the call to action.
-4. Call to action - Donate to charities that are providing lunches to children in low income areas and talk to your government about making changes about healthier options.
+6. Call to action - Donate to charities that are providing food to children and adults in low income areas.
 This should create a positive ending by giving the audience power to start making a difference.

 ## Initial Sketches

-We've explored how sketching can be a great way to help solidify your ideas into design choices, and for your proposal you'll be creating sketches that outline your initial thoughts for your final project.
-You may choose to present your sketches and integrate them into Part I of your final project in whatever fashion you feel makes the most sense - but they should be clear enough to be understandable to someone that has little to no contextual background for your project.
-Your sketches should mimic aspects of your outline, and build on the resounding message you want to make clear through your project.
-Build in elements of your anticipated story structure for your project.
-Your sketches themselves do not have to be visually correct / accurate and you may use whatever method makes the most sense to you (hand-drawn, digital, etc.).

-Map of 2015 Obesity Rates

-<iframe title="2015 Obesity Rates" aria-label="USA counties (2014) choropleth map" id="datawrapper-chart-wLd7a" src="//datawrapper.dwcdn.net/wLd7a/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}})}();</script>
+Below are some of my initial thoughts for the project.

 Map of 2015 Environmental Food Index